Investing 101: What Is Investing and Why Does It Matter?

 You can understand investing, and if you read this whole guide, you’ll have the basics you need to get started.
 You don’t need to be scared to lose all of your money if you look long term and follow The Average Investor’s Commandments (see our infographic).

 You also don’t have to do all the work, nor do you have to give away all of your gains to avoid doing the work.
 You’ll be relying on automation and letting the computer do it for you.

 After you read this guide, the only thing left for you to do will be to take action.
 Don’t worry; we’ll guide you through the process in the following articles of our investing series.
 Enough chit-chat – let’s get started.

 We also discuss investing for beginners on the podcast:

-What Does Investing Mean and Why You Should Care
+What Is Investing and Why You Should Care

 Investing, at its heart, is the trading of your money today for a lot more money in the future.